AlizaminJ/data-science/003/readme.md

 <ul>
 <li>
-"Linux Command Line Basics" on Udacity.
-Getting Started with the Shell: https://www.udacity.com/course/linux-command-line-basics--ud595
+A free but great course on Udacity - "Linux Command Line Basics.
+Getting Started with the Shell".
+Check it out: https://www.udacity.com/course/linux-command-line-basics--ud595
 </li>
 </ul>